andrewcourtice/plug.js/README.md

 ## Factories
-A Plug.js factory allow you to customize how your modules get resolved.
-As outlined above Plug.js provides two factories: singleton and transient.
+A Plug.js factory allows you to customize how your modules get resolved.
+As outlined above, Plug.js provides two factories: singleton and transient.
 Your custom factory must expose a method called **getInstance**.
-The **getInstance** method takes three arguments: *moduleConstructor*, *args* and *scope*.
+The **getInstance** method takes two arguments: *moduleConstructor*, *args*.
 See below on how the arguments are used to manage module lifecycle.

 `plug.factory("factoryName", factoryConstructor)`